Sleeping well, managing stress, and good nutrition help someone stay healthy and avoid disease.

 On March 11, the World Health Organization declared the coronavirus to be a pandemic.
 This is not the time for anyone intent on staying well to miss sleep.
 It’s not the time to do anything that comes at the expense of sleep.

 Remember, too, that just because the coronavirus is in the news, it doesn’t mean other pathogens magically go away.
 There are plenty of other ones which can ruin your day too.

 Panic and pathogens

-In the second week of March 2020, panicked shoppers and hoarders have cleared the shelves of many stores of things like hand sanitizer, soap, and toilet paper.
+In the second week of March 2020, panicked shoppers and hoarders cleared the shelves of many stores of things like hand sanitizer, soap, and toilet paper.
 If there was a way to stockpile sleep, and they appreciated how sleep helps fight pathogens like the coronavirus, they’d surely stockpile it too.